CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

 ### Explore more

-Edit the `device_realtimedata_microservice.py` and the `location_realtimedata_microservice.py` with your outputs inside some events, and re-run the bot to observe how it executes.
+Edit the `device_realtimedata_microservice.py` and the `location_realtimedata_microservice.py` with your outputs inside some events, and re-run the bot to observe how it executes against incoming real-time data.